-You36 have requested that we audit the financial statements of ABC Company, which comprise the statement of financial position as at March 31, 20XX, and the statement of profit and loss including other comprehensive income/loss, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies.
+You55 have requested that we audit the financial statements of ABC Company, which comprise the statement of financial position as at December 31, 20X1, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
 We are pleased to confirm our acceptance and our understanding of this audit engagement by means of this letter.

-Our audit objective is to express an opinion as to whether the financial statements give a true and fair view, in all material respects and the presentation of the financial statements are in conformity with Companies Act, 2013 ("Act") and with Indian Accounting Standards as referred to in Sec 133 of the Companies Act, 2013 and other accounting principles generally accepted in India.
-Our Objective also includes to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
-Reasonable assurance is a high level of assurance but is not a guarantee that an audit conducted in accordance with the Standard on Auditing for Audits of Financial Statements of Less Complex Entities (SA for LCE) will always detect a material misstatement when it exists.
+The objectives of our audit are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with the International Standard on Auditing for Audits of Financial Statements of Less Complex Entities (ISA for LCE) will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.